Skip to content Skip to sidebar Skip to footer

 Building a Foundation

 Young adulthood is often marked by increased independence and busy schedules, making it crucial to establish a consistent exercise routine.
-This age group has the physical capacity for high-intensity workouts and can benefit from a mix of strength training and cardiovascular exercise.
+This age group has the physical capacity for high-intensity workouts and can benefit from a mix of strength training and cardiovascular exercise, setting a foundation for Healthy Exercise for Every Age.

 Recommendations

-1. Frequency: Aim for at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous activity per week, coupled with two or more days of strength training.
+1. Frequency: Aim for at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous activity per week, coupled with two or more days of strength training to maintain Healthy Exercise for Every Age.

 2. Types of Activities: